kawu/hhu-dl-materials-2020/encoding/README.md

 A traditional strategy to encode categorical values (in our case: input words on the one hand, and output POS tags on the other hand) as vectors is to use one-hot encoding.
-PyTorch does not support it directly, but you can transform the indices to one-hot vectors as described in [this question](https://discuss.pytorch.org/t/pytocrh-way-for-one-hot-encoding-multiclass-target-variable/68321).
+This is not the preferred method to use in PyTorch (probably because it uses lots of memory for no very good reason), but you can transform the indices to one-hot vectors as described in [this question](https://discuss.pytorch.org/t/pytocrh-way-for-one-hot-encoding-multiclass-target-variable/68321).